 The verification of Reactive Power capability for facilities with multiple resources that share a single Point of Injection and/or are dependent upon one another for normal operation shall be based on the Reactive Power capability of the facility at the Point of Injection, and not the sum of the capabilities of the individual generators.
 (Example: A Combined Cycle combustion turbine.)

-Effective at the beginning of the 2010 test period, Lagging and Leading tests must be performed for a duration of at least one hour at the real power levels described in Figure 4.
-For both the Lagging and Leading MVAr tests, the real power level within the defined range that is chosen shall be the exclusive decision of the generator.
+Lagging and Leading tests must be performed for a duration of at least one hour at the real power levels described in Figure 4.

 Figure 4: Real Power Level Requirements for Reactive Power Capability Testing